cyberconcepts/loops/README.txt

   'loops.resource.Document'
   >>> m111 in doc1.getClients()
   True

+There is a special edit view class that can be used to configure a node in a way, that allows the creation of a target object on the fly.
+(We here use the base class providing the method for this action; the real application uses a subclass that does all the other stuff for form handling.)

+  >>> from loops.browser.node import ConfigureBaseView
+  >>> view = ConfigureBaseView(INodeConfigSchema(m111), TestRequest())
+  >>> view.checkCreateTarget()

 It is also possible to edit a target's attributes directly in an edit form provided by the node: